RaitaroH/Stylus-DeepDark/README.md

 # Stylus-DeepDark
 ![alt tag](https://raw.githubusercontent.com/RaitaroH/Sylus-DeepDark/master/Images/Stylus%20-%20DeepDark.png)
-Write thy scripts in the dark.
+Write thy themes in the dark.
 May the dark be kinder on thine eyes.
 (Stylus dark theme)

 This is a dark theme for Stylus inspired by [FT DeepDark](https://addons.mozilla.org/en-US/firefox/addon/ft-deepdark/?src=search).